Where Would You Have Your Last Meal In San Francisco? A Local's Perspective

 Michael Mina, Chef

 It would have to be Hana Japanese Restaurant.
-I have profound respect for Chef Ken Tominaga – for his skill and ability to make Japanese food delicious and approachable.
+I have profound respect for Chef Ken Tominaga, for his skill and ability to make Japanese food delicious and approachable.
 I’d completely leave it in Chef Ken’s hands and do an omakase menu.
 As for a restaurant in San Francisco, it would have to be Zuni Café.
 I have special memories of dining there as it was one of my first meals after I moved to San Francisco and really introduced me to California cuisine.
-The roasted chicken can’t be beaten.
+The roasted chicken can’t be beat.